malectricasoftware/XSS/README.md

 ```
 4.5 Bypassing Filters
 Using techniques like UTF-7 encoding, breaking out of existing tags, or leveraging uncommon payloads.
+utf-7 method does not work against modern browsers

 Example UTF-7 Encoding
 ```